 Travel Tips

 - Tie Ramps To Truck – Strap in and tie the loading ramps to your truck.
 It seems like you could just throw them in the back and they’ll be fine.
 And they probably will be fine most of the time.
-But these newer aluminum ramps are so lightweight its possible for the wind to grab em out the back of your truck if you’re going fast enough.
+But these newer aluminum ramps are so lightweight the wind can grab them out the back of your truck if you’re going fast enough.